 *** Travel Equipment ***

-Students must provide music, instrument, and stand and a cup of coffee - just kidding.
+Students must provide music and instrument.
+Also a cup of coffee - just kidding.
 I will provide the rest, teaching aids, etc.

 *** Specialties ***